Minivera/Carleton-Web-Dev/src/slides/wasm.md

   ## What is Web Assembly?
 ]
 .right-column[
+  Web Assembly does not stop at your browser, it can now be executed in desktop environments thanks to the WASI standard.

+  WASI enables developers to create portable applications in any language they want without having to compile for all possible architectures.
+Like the JVM, but without Java.

+  If you hate cross-compilation, WASI is one project to follow.
+]

+???
 Web Assembly does not stop at your browser however, it can now be executed in desktop environments thanks to the WASI standard.

 WASI enables developers to create portable applications in any language they want without having to compile for all ossible architectures.
 Like the JVM, but without Java.

 If you hate cross-compilation, WASI is one project to follow.
-]

 ---

 layout: false